athack-ctf/chall2025-sandboxer/README.md

-# Chall - Your Challenge Title
+# Sandboxer

-> A brief description of the challenge
+> A game revealing flags only through some modifications of its original form

 ## Type